Sensationally tender and juicy tasting CHICKEN roast...

 ...SEASONING the chicken:

-.
-Preferably the day before (increases the level of flavour and moistness) or for a minimum of 8 hours...season the interior cavity with half the quantity of sea salt as well as rubbing the chicken's skin with the remaining salt.
+1. Season the interior cavity with half the quantity of sea salt as well as rubbing the chicken's skin with the remaining salt.

 ...ROASTING the chicken:

 .
+Pre-heat the oven at 425F/220C/Gas 6-7.
+Position the rack at the bottom level of oven.
 Prepare a shallow parchment paper lined pan.
 Make sure the pan is not that much larger than the chicken itself.
-Spread a little olive oil (optional, however, preferrable) on the parchment paper.
+Spread a little olive oil on the parchment paper.

-.
-Place the chicken with its BREAST UP (wing tips tucked in) as it bakes for the first 30 minutes.
+4. Place the chicken with its BREAST UP (wing tips tucked in) and ROAST it for the first 30 minutes.
+Note: for the chicken to cook at its best...place the feet towards the back of the oven.

-Important Note: in order not to lose any juices...avoid poking the meat with a fork.
+5. Take the chicken out of the oven to turn it towards a BREAST DOWN position.
+ROAST for another 20 minutes.
+Note: in order not to lose any juices...avoid poking the meat with a fork.
 Use tools that are more delicate for this handling.
-Possibly use, silicone tip tongs to gently nudge the chicken while picking it up from the cavity and its opposite end.
+Possibly use silicone tip tongs to gently nudge the chicken while picking it up from the cavity and its opposite end.

 .
-Once out of the oven, it's best to let it rest (uncovered) for another 10 minutes as the juices spread uniformly.
+Once out of the oven, it's best to let it REST uncovered for another 10 minutes as the juices spread uniformly

-Optionally...a vegetable side dish could have been prepared while the chicken was roasting.
+Optional...a vegetable side dish could have been prepared while the chicken was roasting.

-Fresh baby spinach on a bed of caramelized spanish onions, savoy cabbage as well as sweet red bell peppers.
+Fresh baby spinach on a bed of caramelized Spanish onions, savoy cabbage as well as sweet red bell peppers.

 Voila, that's really all there is to it.

-Buon appetito!
+Buon appetito.

 Enjoy and flavourful wishes,